-The Board of Governors is the governing body of the university, responsible for the finance, property and staffing of the institution.
-It is specifically required to determine the educational character and mission of the institution and to set its general strategic direction.
+The Board of Governors is the governing body of the University, responsible for the finance, property and staffing of the University.
+It is specifically required to determine the educational character and mission of the University and to set its general strategic direction.
 The Board has adopted a Statement of Primary Responsibilities, and delegates day-to-day management responsibility to the Vice-Chancellor, as the Accountable Officer to the OfS, for maintaining a sound system of internal control that supports the achievement of the university's policies, aims and objectives.

-All members of the board are strongly committed to the University's values of creativity, integration with industry and inclusivity.
+All members of the Board are strongly committed to the University's values of creativity, integration with industry and inclusivity.
 All members are expected to observe the highest standards of corporate governance in exercising their responsibilities, including the Seven Principles of Public Life: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
-Given the establishment of a new regulator, the application to the Privy Council for University title with attendant amendments to our governing documents and new members to the Executive team, the board of Governors has increased the number of times it meets to six times per year.
-The frequency of meetings will be kept under review.

-The Board of Governors has a majority of independent members appointed in accordance with the university's Instrument and Articles of Government and the Chair and Deputy Chair are appointed from its independent members.
-There is provision for the appointment of co-opted members, some of whom are members of the staff of the university, and for representatives of the academic staff and of the student body.
-The Privy Council approved amendments to the Instrument of Government in May 2014, allowing remuneration of the Chair of the board for a maximum of five years.
-The Chair has not received any remuneration since April 2017.
-No other member of the board receives reimbursement for the work they do for the board, although they may claim reasonable expenses.
+The Board of Governors has a majority of independent members appointed in accordance with the University's Instrument and Articles of Government and the Chair and Deputy Chair are appointed from its independent members.
+Mr Andrew Summers CMG was appointed Chair from 1 October 2019.

+There is provision for the appointment of co-opted members, some of whom are members of the staff of the University, and for representatives of the academic staff and of the student body.
+All members of the Board may claim reasonable expenses but none receive regular remuneration.

-The university maintains a Register of Interests of members of the board and senior officers which may be consulted by arrangement with the Clerk to the governors, and declarations of any conflicts of interest are made at the start of each committee and board meeting.
+The University maintains a Register of Interests of members of the Board and senior officers which may be consulted by arrangement with the Clerk to the Governors, and declarations of any conflicts of interest are made at the start of each committee and board meeting.